ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 ### Statement

 A statement is a node that represents a statement in the source code.
-A statement is a piece of code that performs some action.
-For example, a variable declaration is a statement that declares a variable.
+A statement is a piece of code that performs some action, for example, a variable declaration is a statement that declares a variable.

 ```ts
 let a = 1;